 Those of us that are not scholars cannot claim to know all of the ideas that went into the formation of America’s federal government, but one of their goals was to create a system that made change difficult.
 They made it difficult to pass legislation, they made the Amendment process even more difficult, and they instituted numerous checks and balances on the powers of the branches.
 The Founders also instituted federalism to give the states more power, and thus provide an even greater check on federal power.
 By doing so, we can make the educated guess that for all the consternation that the system the Founders created has caused legislators, and their constituency, their goal was directed more towards stability than it was the equal representation that a democracy can provide.

 Some state that due to the fact that such a large percentage of the nation’s population now live in urban areas of California and New York, the votes of individuals living in Wyoming, Kansas, and Nebraska are given more prominence, in the Electoral College system.
-They state that this violates the principle of voter equality, and they declare that this is a violation of a democracy, and it is, but the United States of America is not a true Democracy.
+They state that this violates the principle of voter equality, and they declare that this is a violation of our democracy, and might be if the United States of America were a true democracy.

-Those that pose this argument rarely encounter a counter argument, for it is tough to argue against the idea that our system of representation should be population based to provide greater voter equality, and that a vote from a citizen in Kansas is disproportionately more important than a vote from a citizen from California.
-One of the many counter arguments is that the Founders based three-fourths of our government branches on equal representation, as opposed to providing population-based representation.
+Those that pose the democracy argument rarely encounter an effective counter argument, for it is tough to argue against the idea that our system of representation should be population based to provide greater voter equality, and that a vote from a citizen in Kansas is disproportionately more important than a vote from a citizen from California.
+One of the many counter arguments is that the Founders based three-fourths of our government branches on this idea of equal representation, as opposed to providing population-based representation.
 The only branch of our government that provides population-based representation is The House of Representatives.

 The idea that these reformers only want to change that which furthers their agenda is obvious, but there are other agendas.
 That question asks the question, ‘Can a reform movement make all of the people happy all of the time?’
 Of course not, and they are not driven by that goal.
 Their goal is to satisfy a personal, partisan agenda.
 Most reforms begin as personal, partisan agendas, however, and if this action makes America a better place then we should all be for it.
 That’s the question.
 Would this National Popular Vote bill make the country a better place?
 It would provide greater voter equality of course, but the goal of the Founders was to provide the nation what they believed would result in long-term stability.
-Those efforts have resulted in the fact that America is still on her first Republic since 1776, and France is now on her fifth since 1792, so one could say that if that was their goal they have succeeded.
-If that stability is a direct result of all of the checks and balances on government power, including the check that the Electoral College places on what they believed would result in a tyranny of the majority, what would be the unforeseen and unintended consequences that could result from providing to such an action?
+Those efforts have resulted in the fact that America is still on her first Republic since 1776, and France is now on her fifth since 1792, so one could say that if that was their goal they succeeded.
+If that stability is a direct result of all of the checks and balances on government power, including the check that the Electoral College places on what they believed would result in a tyranny of the majority, what would be the unforeseen and unintended consequences of the alternative.

 Diet: “Pay attention to what you eat?” nutritionists say.
 We ignore some of the nuggets of information nutritionists provide, because some of them can go a little overboard.
 They suggest that we follow a plan that we don’t want to follow, from food we don’t want to eat, to smaller portions, to massive intakes of various vitamins and supplements.
 Most of us do not want to spend our free time reading ingredients, creating detailed charts of protein intake versus carbohydrate, and fiber.
 That could be overwhelming, and it could leave us eating nothing but grain and tofu.
 We may do this short term, but we don’t want to deprive ourselves of the goodies that make life enjoyable.
 Yet, from every philosophy comes a nugget of useable information.